luc-tielen/typesystem/README.md

 # Typesystem

 This repo contains some experiments using a bidirectional typechecker.
-The approach is mostly based upon [this tutorial](http://www.davidchristiansen.dk/tutorials/bidirectional.pdf), but adds some extra things:
+The approach is heavily based upon [this tutorial](http://www.davidchristiansen.dk/tutorials/bidirectional.pdf) and the purescript typechecker and does the following things:

 - Step by step error reporting
 - Support for typed holes